-Einkorn wheat is one of the grains recommended to make sourdough bread on the PaleoEdge diet.
-It was man’s first form of cultivated wheat and looks entirely different than the wheat we have today.
+Einkorn wheat (along with emmer) was our first form of cultivated wheat that looks entirely different than the wheat we have today.
 Europe’s oldest mummy – Otzi the Iceman – had an einkorn bread, ibex meat and unidentified herbs as his last meal in 3,300 BC!
 Perhaps the Earl of Sandwich was not the true inventor of the sandwich.

 According to the New York Times, “an experiment done more than 25 years ago by Dr. Jack Harlan, an agronomist at the University of Illinois, demonstrated the likely importance of wild einkorn in the diets of post-ice age hunter-gatherers in the region and what might have encouraged them to domesticate it.
 Harvesting wild einkorn by hand in southeastern Turkey, Dr. Harlan showed that in only three weeks, a small family group could have gathered enough grain to sustain them for a full year.”
 It does make one have to ask, just how long were the hunter-gatherers consuming einkorn bread and other grains, and does this change what we consider to be Paleo?”